vuestorefront/vue-storefront/packages/core/docs/integrate/integration-guide.md

 };
 ```

-## Implementing `useProduct`
+## Implementing composables and getters

 It's impossible to write tutorial explaining how to implement each and every composable, especially because some of them might differ wildly between the platforms.
+For this reason we will explain how to implement `useProduct` composable and `productGetters` and leave the rest to you.

+### Implementing `useProduct` composable

+Before implementing any composable, we should know get familiar with it's TypeScript interfaces.

+Let's start with the [UseProduct interface](../core/api-reference/core.useproduct) (note the capital `U`).
+It uses [Typescript generics](https://www.typescriptlang.org/docs/handbook/2/generics.html).
+Reason for this is that we want to provide great development experience by providing types for the data stored in composables.
+However, each platform has a unique data structure and we don't want to make any assumptions.
+That's why it's up to integrators to provide types.

+`UseProduct` accepts two generics:
+- `PRODUCTS` representing structure of the products

+It has 3 properties and method called `search`.

 -----------------------------------------------------------------------
 -----------------------------------------------------------------------